Motherhood

 surgery, sacrifice, & balance

-There are many days in my world where I feel like I’m living two lives — one where I’m in the OR, gowned and gloved, suction in one hand and a hemostat in the other.
-And another, where I’m wiping… Continue reading
+There are many days in my world where I feel like I’m living two lives.
+One where I’m in the OR, gowned and gloved, suction in one hand and a hemostat in the other.
+And another, where I’m wiping sticky… Continue reading

 -